HabitatMap/HabitatMap/pages/privacy_policy.md

 <li>lodge a complaint to the President of the Office for Personal Data Protection – in the event of a breach by HabitatMap of the processing of your personal data, you may lodge a complaint with the relevant authority.</li>
 </ul>
 <p class="p--body">You may contact HabitatMap with any request to exercise your rights by email or postal address shown at the beginning of this document or by other means of your choice.
-Details on how to file a complaint with the President of the Office of Personal Data Protection can be found at: https://uodo.gov.pl/pl/p/kontakt. </p>
+Details on how to file a complaint with the President of the Office of Personal Data Protection can be found at: <a href="https://uodo.gov.pl/pl/p/kontakt.">https://uodo.gov.pl/pl/p/kontakt.</a></p>

 <h2 class="heading heading--medium">Miscellaneous</h2>